 - Free food pantry and daily take-home food

 - Free box lunches for the working poor

 - Fresh fruits and vegetables on Saturday mornings

 - Free pet food

 - Veterans Linkup

 - Annual Boots and Winter Coats Distribution

 - And more...

 Our organization is headed by Fr.
-John Madden, pastor of St. John’s Church, Bill Riley, manager of the St. Francis Xavier Center and Frank Carroll, chairman of the St. John’s Food for the Poor Committee.
+John Madden, pastor of St. John’s Church and Frank Carroll, chairman of the St. John’s Food for the Poor Committee.
 They have put together an army of volunteers including active and retired executives; experienced food service managers; restaurant owners; finance, marketing, advertising, legal, human resources and medical professionals; and many other willing hands to make our organization function.